How to Sell a House by Owner in Arkansas: Your AR FSBO Guide

 - Avoid the temptation to tell all — let the house and listing do the talking.

-- Not show the house alone, for safety reasons.
+- Refrain from showing the house alone, for safety reasons.

 Henley says, “I definitely think someone should be at the house when it’s being shown, especially if it’s an occupied home.
 If you’ve got any valuables at all, then certainly you need to be there.”
 He goes on to say, “I would always advise to have a friend there as well.
 Or have your neighbor come over during the showing, or something of that nature.”